What is SUITCEYES about?

 The project also includes policy studies, in order to raise awareness and to facilitate informed policies and decision making.

 We are linking the potential of the technology very clearly to the priorities of people with deafblindness.
 To discover more about user needs we have carried out 81 interviews with 79 people in 5 countries during the earlier stage of the project, asking them about their current situation, access to technology and priorities for the future.
 Interviewers included technology experts, allowing direct communication between users and designers, as well as interviewers experienced in qualitative research.
 In addition, we are carrying out co-design activities and workshops together with potential users, to help further guide the specifications of our prototype.

-One idea is that the garments transfer information to the bearers through haptic language, i.e. a language of touch and movements, and can for example tell the bearers if someone is looking at them or where the ball they dropped is in the room.
+One idea is that the garment, acting as a smart interface, will transfer information to the bearers through haptic signals, and can, for example, tell the bearers if someone is looking at them or where the ball they dropped is in the room.
 But it is also possible to combine different sensors in the smart textile.
-Each sensor addresses different perceptive channels, which enlarges the communication space.
+Each sensor can address different perceptive channels, which enlarges the communication space.

 Although the SUITCEYES prototype will be developed specifically for users with deafblindness, the application area of the prototype is not limited to this group.
 A system that affords improved perception of the surrounding environment, and allows an alternative (haptic) mode of communication can scale to multiple other application areas.
 There are many circumstances where a user lacks full reliance on the visual and auditory senses such as firefighting in smoke-filled rooms, rescue missions in dark and noisy environments, sports training and more.